 You can test your soil's pH level with a pH test kit - these are readily available and easy to use.
 Follow the instructions carefully.
 You can also have your soil pH tested by an analytical laboratory.
 Some garden centres also offer a testing service.

 If your soil is only slightly acidic, you can lower the pH by adding powdered sulphur.
-This needs to be done at least a month before planting to it to work effectively.
+This needs to be done at least a month before planting for it to work effectively.
 The simplest solution to not having the right soil for blueberries is to grow them in a container, where you can control the type of soil used.

 How to plant blueberries

-- Before planting blueberries in the ground, dig in lots of acidic organic matter like leaf mould, composted pine needles or compost and soil improver, to improve the soil structure and drainage.
+- Before planting blueberries in the ground, dig in lots of acidic organic matter like leaf mould, composted pine needles or soil improver, to improve the soil structure and drainage.
 Don't use manures or mushroom compost as they are usually too alkaline.